 In March 1912, Marshall and Snelgrove, Burberry's, Gorringe's, Liberty, Regent Street, London W1 plus Swan and Edgar, 49 Regent Street, London W1 were among the hundreds of premises that suffered the suffragette hammer.

-Outraged letters to 'The Times' and cartoons in 'Punch' about 'the manly woman', as they termed the New Woman (see Women Only), gradually fuelled a backlash.
+Outraged letters to 'The Times' and cartoons in 'Punch' about 'the manly woman', as they termed the New Woman, gradually fuelled a backlash.

 Lady Harberton (1843/44-1911) was a founder of the Rational Dress Society, an organisation trying to free Victorian women from unhealthy, restricting clothing such as the corset.

 In 1898, Lady Harberton was refused entry to the Hautboy Hotel, Woking for lunch because of her cycling outfit which consisted of a shortened divided skirt.